wmhass/purchase-chargeback/SPECS.md

 		Labels:
 			- Title
 			- Lock button label
-			- 2x Switches labels (Color: When on is green, When off is grey)
+			- 2x Custom Switches labels (Color: When on is green, When off is grey)
 			- Bottom message
 		Controls:
 			- 1 button at the top: Lock/Unlock card
 			- 2 switches: Does user know the establishment?
 Is the user carrying the card?
 			- 2 buttons at the bottom: Cancel, Continue
-			- Text area with input enable
+			- 1 Text area with input enable

 	- 3. "Done message" - This informs the user the chargeback request was sent
 		Labels:
 			- Title
 			- Message
+		Buttons:
+			- Close

 #### Screen 1